top of page

 Of the bill, Senator Ben Sasse (R-NE) said, “Every Republican would vote against this disgusting pork bill if a Democrat were president.
 This spending kegger is a wildly irresponsible use of the taxpayers’ money, and the president should not sign it.”
 Just hours before the bill passed, Representative Jim McGovern, (D-MA) said, “In all honesty, none of us know what is actually in this bill.”

 But wait!
 There’s more!
-In August 2019, Congress and the Trump administration followed all of this up by approving a two-year $2.7 trillion budget agreement, a move that required the debt ceiling be suspended until the end of July 2021.
-This was the fourth time Congress had voted to ignore the spending limits established by the 2011 Budget Control Act
+In August 2019, Congress and the Trump administration followed this up by approving a two-year $2.7 trillion budget, a move that required the debt ceiling be suspended until the end of July 2021.
+This was the fourth time Congress had voted to ignore the spending limits established by the 2011 Budget Control Act.

-We have to fund the federal government of course, but not one penny of this $2.7 trillion went to fund federal agencies.
-Say whaaaaat?
-Yep, funding for that was finally passed on December 19, 2019 – after, of course, two stop gap spending bills were passed to keep the government afloat while Congress continued to duke it out.
+Obviously, we have to fund the federal government, but not one penny of this $2.7 trillion went to fund federal agencies.
+Say what?
+Yep, funding for that was finally passed on December 19, 2019 – after, of course, Congress was forced to pass two stop gap spending bills to avoid government shutdowns.

 bottom of page